richo/snowplow-wiki/technical-documentation/Integrating-SnowPlow-into-your-website.md

 If you are self-hosting SnowPlow, then please proceed to the next section [[Setting up EMR]] to start testing (and working with) the SnowPlow data.

+### Marketing campaign tracking

-If you want SnowPlow to track inbound marketing campaigns you are running then [[learn how to do campaign tracking using SnowPlow|Tracking your marketing campaigns]]
+If you want SnowPlow to track inbound marketing campaigns you are running then [[learn how to do campaign tracking using SnowPlow|Tracking your marketing campaigns]].

 [ga-event-guide]: http://code.google.com/apis/analytics/docs/tracking/eventTrackerGuide.html
 [chrome-dev-tools]: http://code.google.com/chrome/devtools/docs/overview.html